-SCSI disks IBM TotalStorage FAStT Storage Servers
+IBM TotalStorage® FAStT Storage Servers

-Disks may be grouped by adapter or SCSI bus Disks are grouped by disk array controller (DAC) In each case, the user can select the adapter, SCSI bus, or DAC by name and see the associated disks.
+Disks are grouped by disk array controller (DAC)

+In each case, the user can select the adapter, SCSI bus, or DAC by name and see the associated disks.
 The physical location of the adapter, SCSI bus, or DAC is also displayed.